-I started this site in April 2018 to create conversations about simple ways anyone can work toward minimalism at home and at work.
+I decided to start blogging again in April 2018, so I started this site to create conversations about simple ways anyone can work toward minimalism at home and at work.
 Minimalism can help you be more focused, relaxed, and efficient, whether you are a Fortune 500 CEO, a stay-at-home mom, a college student, a retiree, or really anyone at all.
 I truly believe that minimalism will help you be the best version of yourself – your exceptional self.

 I believe many people would like to simplify their lives, but can’t figure out where to start.
 I frequently see questions on social media regarding minimalism, getting rid of “stuff,” and streamlining day-to-day life.
 There are a lot of websites and books about minimalism, but I haven’t seen a simple guide with steps that can realistically be implemented right away.
 Who wants to undertake a huge project in order to simplify your life?
 If your life is already complicated and cluttered, a big, new undertaking is not the answer.

 Most of the sites and books that I have read about minimalism fall into one of two categories.
 They are either (1) mostly about style and de-cluttering, or (2) they are very new-agey, woo woo, emotional, self-help type stuff.

 I think something is missing from the conversation… Practical Minimalism.